Mohamedbaz97/Avocado/README.md

 5- How do organic and conventional avocado prices compare?
 6- How do avocado prices vary by region and type?

-After finishing our analysis as showed in the python file and HTML file also, We can get the insights as following:
+After finishing our analysis as showed in the python file, We can get the insights as following:

 - Avocado prices have generally increased over time, with some fluctuations.